-Stephen P. Bradley, Ph.DDirector of the Corporation since April 1998.
+- Stephen P. Bradley, Ph.D.....Director of the Corporation since April 1998.
 Professor Bradley is a William Ziegler Professor of Business Administration and the Chairman of the Program for Management Development at the Harvard Business School.
 A member of the Harvard faculty since 1968, Professor Bradley is also Chairman of Harvard's Executive Program in Competition and Strategy and teaches in Harvard's Delivering Information Services program.
 Professor Bradley has written extensively on the telecommunications industry and the impact of technology on competitive strategy.
 Professor Bradley received his B.E. degree in Electrical Engineering from Yale University in 1963 and his M.S. degree and Ph.D. in Operations Research from the University of California, Berkeley, in 1965 and 1968 respectively.
 Professor Bradley serves on the Audit Committee of the Board of Directors.
-Professor Bradley's term as Director expires in 2003.
-Gerald H. Taylor Director of the Corporation since January 2000.
+Professor Bradley's term as Director expires in 2003. - Gerald H. Taylor.....Director of the Corporation since January 2000.
 Mr. Taylor, age 59, has been a private consultant and investor in the telecommunications industry since November 1998.
-He served as Chief Executive Officer of MCI Communications from November 1996 to November 1998 and was President and Chief Operating currently serves on the Board of Lafarge Corporation.
+He served as Chief Executive Officer of MCI Communications from November 1996 to November 1998 and was President and Chief Operating Officer from July 1994 to November 1996.
+Mr. Taylor was a member of the Board of Directors of MCI WorldCom Inc. from 1998 to 1999.
+He currently serves on the Board of Lafarge Corporation.
 Mr. Taylor was Chief Operating Officer of MCI from April 1993 to November 1996.
 He joined MCI in 1969 as its sixth employee and was integrally involved in building MCI through key roles held in operations, sales and marketing.
 Mr. Taylor received a B.S. in physics from San Francisco State University.
 Mr. Taylor serves on the Human Resources Committee of the Board of Directors.
-Mr. Taylor's term as Director expires in 2003.
-Judith M. O'Brien.....Director of the Corporation since July 2000.
+Mr. Taylor's term as Director expires in 2003. - Judith M. O'Brien.....Director of the Corporation since July 2000.
 Since 1984, Ms. O'Brien, 50, has been a partner with Wilson Sonsini Goodrich & Rosati, where she specializes in corporate finance, mergers and acquisitions and general corporate matters.
-In July 1993, Ms. O'Brien was named as one of the top 25 lawyers under 45 in California by the California Law Business, and in 1997 she was acquisitions and general corporate matters.
 In July 1993, Ms. O'Brien was named as one of the top 25 lawyers under 45 in California by the California Law Business, and in 1997 she was named one of the top five women attorneys in Northern California by the California Lawyer as well as one of the leading women securities lawyers by The Recorder.
 In April 2000, she was named one of the top twelve Dealmakers of the Year for 1999 by American Lawyer magazine.
 Ms. O'Brien received her B.A. from Smith College and her law degree from UCLA.
 Ms. O'Brien serves on the Human Resources Committee of the Board of Directors.
-Ms. O'Brien's term as Director expires in 2002.
+Ms. O'Brien's term as Director expires in 2002. - Gary B. SmithPresident, Chief Operating Officer and Director since October 2000 and Senior Vice President, Chief Operating Officer from August 1999 to October 2000.
+Mr. Smith, age 40, served as Senior Vice President Worldwide Sales from

-Gary B. Smith .....President, Chief Operating Officer and Director since October 2000 and Senior Vice President, Chief Operating Officer from August 1999 to October 2000.
-Mr. Smith, age 40, served as Senior Vice President Worldwide Sales from September 1998 to August 1999, and was previously Vice President of International Sales since joining the Company in November 1997.
+September 1998 to August 1999, and was previously Vice President of International Sales since joining the Company in November 1997.
 From June 1995 to October 1997, Mr. Smith served as Vice President, Sales and Marketing for Intelsat and from August 1991 to May 1995, Mr. Smith served as Vice President of Sales and Marketing for Cray Communications, Inc. Mr. Smith received an M.B.A. from Ashridge Management College, U.K. Mr. Smith's term as Director expires in 2002.